sourcegraph/about/handbook/engineering/commit_messages.md

 1. Separate subject from body with a blank line
 2. Limit the subject line to 50 characters
-3. Capitalize the subject line
+3. Prefix and then capitalize the subject line
 4. Do not end the subject line with a period
 5. Use the imperative mood in the subject line (See examples below)
 6. Use the body to explain what and why instead of how